-When the Adams administration passed the Alien and Sedition Acts in 1798, Federalist leaders were surprised by the substantial backlash from the populace.
+When the Federalists passed the Alien and Sedition Acts in 1798, the Adams administration was greatly surprised by the substantial backlash from the populace.

 Riots, protests, and petitions sprung up throughout the nation as citizens voiced their displeasure over the new laws.
 The once-reeling Democratic-Republicans seized an opportunity to organize opposition to the leading Federalists and rode the populist wave to victory in the important election of 1800.